Martin13025/Bank-application/README.md

 # Bank-application
 A banking application with calculators that calculate fixed-rate mortgages, car and consumer loans.

+Based on React, Node.js, MongoDB.
+To open the administrative panel enter localhost:3000/admin

 Getting Started with Create React App

 This project was bootstrapped with Create React App.